The Wonder

 7. Having us respect each other is important to me.

-8. I’d like to search for what we share.
+8. I’d like to search for what we agree on.

-9. Overlooking the good fortunate I’ve had can cause me to think I know more than others.
+9. Overlooking the good fortune I’ve had sometimes causes me to think I know more than others.

 90